 This one makes the list for its location.
 Just a word of caution.
 Although this is a popular spot for spring photos, there aren’t a lot of blossoming trees here.
 However, that doesn’t stop photo enthusiasts from coming here for the venue and beautiful architecture of the Alberta Legislature.
 You’ll find pockets of pink by the interpretive centre, as well as by the Legislature Annex (pictured).

-There is only one tree here, but when it blooms, it’s probably the most appreciated tree in downtown Edmonton during the spring.
-It’s a perfect complement to the local institution it belongs to at MacDougall United Church.
-While here, be sure to walk along the Heritage Promenade towards Fairmont Hotel MacDonald and capture a gorgeous panorama of the river valley.
+Sadly the tree in front of MacDougall United Church appears to have been chopped down.
+It was probably the most appreciated trees in downtown Edmonton during the spring.
+That said, be sure to walk along the Heritage Promenade towards Fairmont Hotel MacDonald and capture a gorgeous panorama of the river valley.
 We’re waiting to finally take a picture of this one this spring.
 In the mean time, here’s the view at the lookout point by ATB Place.

 4. Victoria Promenade